 “When I retire, I’ll have about US$1,400 a month in Social Security and pension income.
 I’d like to have more.
 Just a little more.
 Maybe US$300 or US$400 more per month as a cushion.
 Do you have any suggestions for how I could accomplish that?”

-So asked one attendee at this week’s Retire Overseas Conference in Orlando, Florida.
-She’s not the only one wondering about this.
-Affording retirement has been one of our primary topics of discussion.
+So asked one attendee at our Retire Overseas Conference in Orlando, Florida, a few years back.
+She wasn’t the only one wondering about this.
+Affording retirement was one of our primary topics of discussion.

 How are you going to be able to afford the retirement you’ve been dreaming about?
 Maybe you should defer the idea… keep working for five or six or more years longer… until you’ve been able to set a little more aside…